5GEVE/mso-lo/adaptation_layer/robotframework/README.md

 Script [MSO-LO-LCM-Workflow.robot](./MSO-LO-LCM-Workflow.robot) contains a workflow that instantiates and terminates a Network Service on the configured NFVO.
 Some test cases include features to wait for the NS to be deployed.
-Mximum waiting time is set to 2 minutes.
+Maximum waiting time is set to 2 minutes.
 You can increase it if it is not enough by changing `${MAXIMUM_WAIT}` variable in [variables.txt](./environment/variables.txt).